Kaffaljidhmah2/pkuGradeCheck/README.md

 ### Finite State Machine
 The program features a *finite state machine* to maintain the states, which can increase the stability.
 There are three states, namely *login, query wait,* and *send email*.
--*login* The program is trying to login using the pku username and password provided.
+*login* The program is trying to login using the pku username and password provided.
--*query wait* The program is waiting for the next check.
+*query wait* The program is waiting for the next check.
 The interval is 60 seconds by default.
--*send mail* The program is trying to send and e-mail to you using the mailbox address and password provided.
+*send mail* The program is trying to send and e-mail to you using the mailbox address and password provided.

 ### Main Parameters
 sender: mailbox uesrname.